Sinio-Manoka/tsunami_lab/doc/sphinx/input/BathymetryandBoundaryConditions.rst

       :autoplay:

-The height and momentum of the F-Wave solver are represented in dark blue and yellow, while those of the Roe solver are in red and light blue.
+The height and momentum of the F-Wave solver are represented in dark blue and green, while those of the Roe solver are in red and light blue.
+In the video, we will notice that bathymetry affected the wave speed and height.
+This is because the bathymetric features can influence the speed through wave refraction.
-In the video, we will notice that bathymetry affected the wave speed and height of the wave and that because Bathymetric features can affect the speed (Wave Refraction).
-Shallow areas may cause waves to shoal (decrease in depth), resulting in changes to wave height and wavelength
+Shallow areas may cause waves to shoal (decrease in depth), which leads to changes in wave height and wavelength.

 Reflecting Boundary Conditions
 ------------------------------